 which coincides with the quantum bound in \eqref{eq:JLP}.
-Although the above inequality in the standard case (without any relay $R$) does not demonstrate a violation and may not appear to be a proper Bell inequality, in a routed Bell scenario equipped with a strategy that achieves $S_0 = 2\sqrt{2}$, the local bound is replaced by the SRQ bound \eqref{SRQbound}.
+Although the above inequality in the standard case (without any relay $R$) does not demonstrate a violation and may not appear to be a proper Bell inequality, in a routed Bell scenario equipped with a strategy that achieves $\beta_0 = 2\sqrt{2}$, the local bound is replaced by the SRQ bound \eqref{SRQbound}.

 which is smaller than the quantum bound, making it a proper witness for long-range nonlocality ($J_1=J_{1}^{\theta=0}$).
 Therefore, since the SP CHSH is maximally violated, long-range quantum correlations can be witnessed whenever $J_{1}^{\theta}>\frac{\sqrt{2}}{c_{\theta}}$ instead of the more constraining criterion $J_{1}^{\theta}>2$.\\ The maximal SP CHSH violation $S_{0}$ is too strong and unrealistic in experimental settings, so deriving bounds based on non-maximal cases is important.
-For the case $\theta=0$ the following analytical tradeoff between $J_{1}$ and $S_{0}$ can be proved \cite{Lobo2024} \begin{theorem} For any SRQ correlation defined in \ref{routedBIcorrelations}, the following inequality holds for $S_{0}\in[2,2\sqrt{2}]$
+For the case $\theta=0$ the following analytical tradeoff between $J_{1}$ and $\beta_{0}$ can be proved \cite{Lobo2024} \begin{theorem} For any SRQ correlation defined in \ref{routedBIcorrelations}, the following inequality holds for $\beta_{0}\in[2,2\sqrt{2}]$

-\end{theorem} For other values of $\theta$, an SRQ bound of $J_{1}^{\theta}$ can be obtained numerically using NPA hierarchy \cite{Navascues2007,Navascues2008}. \paragraph{Universal bounds on critical detection efficiency} Similar to the case of the regular Bell experiment, lower bounds on critical detection efficiency can be obtained in routed Bell scenarios.
+\end{theorem} For other values of $\theta$, an SRQ bound of $J_{1}^{\theta}$ can be obtained numerically using the NPA hierarchy \ref{subsec:NPA}. \paragraph{Universal bounds on critical detection efficiency} Similarly to the case of the regular Bell experiment, lower bounds on critical detection efficiency can be obtained in routed Bell scenarios.
 The detection efficiencies in a routed Bell experiment can be denoted by the vector $\Vec{\eta}=(\eta_{A_0},\eta_{A_1},\eta_{B})$.
-It was proved in \cite{Lobo2024} that there exists an SRQ model if the following condition is satisfied
+In \cite{Lobo2024} it was proved that there exists an SRQ model if the following condition is satisfied.